plCndProbTable on

 plCndProbTable my_cnd_kernel(Omega_s,Omega_k);

-Finally the values of used in the
+Finally the values of

 function are